ratamovic/robolabor/README.md

 ...
 ~~~

 - While the Activity or Fragment is running, between a call to `TaskManager.manage()` and `TaskManager.unmanage()`, simply start a new asynchronous task using `TaskManager.execute()`.
-A helper class `TaskAdapter` is provided to implement only the methods you need.
+A helper class `TaskAdapter` is provided to implement only the methods you need:
     1. `TaskStart.onStart()` is called immediately.
     2. The task is run using `Task.onProcess()`
     3. When `Task.onProcess()` is over, `TaskResult.onFinish()` is called with the returned result or else `TaskResult.onFail()`if an exception was raised during processing.